godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 ---
 sidebar_position: 1
 title: Guides and FAQs
-description: A collection of guides and frequently asked questions about using the Godspeed Meta-Framework, covering topics such as setting up APIs, writing workflows and functions, and accessing datasources.
+description: A collection of guides and frequently asked questions about using the Godspeed Meta-Framework, covering topics such as setting up APIs, writing functions, and accessing datasources.
-keywords: [Godspeed, guides, FAQs, API setup, workflows, functions, datasources, REST API, CRUD API, Swagger UI, Postman, authentication, JWT, OAuth2, callbacks, webhooks, TypeScript, inline scripting, databases, datastores, plugins, environment variables, secrets]
+keywords: [Godspeed, guides, FAQs, API setup, functions, datasources, REST API, CRUD API, Swagger UI, Postman, authentication, JWT, OAuth2, callbacks, webhooks, TypeScript, inline scripting, databases, datastores, plugins, environment variables, secrets]
 ---

 This section provides answers to common questions and step-by-step guides for using the Godspeed Meta-Framework.
-It covers essential topics including setting up and securing APIs (REST, CRUD, Swagger, Postman, JWT, OAuth2), writing business logic using workflows and functions (TypeScript and Javascript), and accessing various datasources like databases, APIs, and caches.
+It covers essential topics including setting up and securing APIs (REST, CRUD, Swagger, Postman, JWT, OAuth2), writing business logic using functions (TypeScript and Javascript), and accessing various datasources like databases, APIs, and caches.

 ### What is Godspeed?

-Godspeed is a **4th generation declarative microservice framework** for Node.js that simplifies backend development.
-It emphasizes **configuration-over-code**, allowing developers to build event-driven and API-based applications quickly using YAML schemas and minimal boilerplate.
-It supports both synchronous and asynchronous event sources like HTTP, Kafka, and Cron, and integrates with external systems via plugins.
+Godspeed is industry’s first opinionated 4th generation framework for building modern APIs and event-driven systems with less effort, high quality and easy maintenance.
+It’s designed to reduce lines of code, prevent chaos in development, build with confidence and reliability.
+It follows godspeed philosophy to focus on the what, and not the how.
+Currently, it fully supports the Node.js ecosystem.
+On the polyglot roadmap, Godspeed aims to support multiple languages (Java, Go, Python, etc.).

 ### [How to install godspeed ?](/docs/get-started#install-godspeed)